jewettaij/jacobi_pd/README.md

 #### The main feature of this repository is it's [license](LICENSE.md).

-Amazingly, as of 2020-1-01, no public-domain C++ header code exists for matrix diagonalization.
+Amazingly, as of 2020-1-01, no public-domain
+C++ code exists for matrix diagonalization.
 Other C++ libraries such as Eigen or GSL use somewhat more restrictive licenses.
-(In my case, that prevent me from using those libraries to contribute to some github projects.
-So I wrote my own library.)
+(In my case, that prevented me from contributing my own code that uses these libraries to some open-source projects that I care about.
+So I wrote this library.)
-This code has not been optimized, and does not run in parallel, and it only works on dense square real symmetric matrices.
+This code has not been optimized, abd does not run in parallel, and it only works on dense square real symmetric matrices.
 However you can use this code in other projects (without worrying about how it may effect the licese used by those projects).
 Use at your own risk.

 ## Development Status: *Planning (pre-alpha)*

-As of 2019-12-28, this code is not complete and does not compile.
+As of 2019-12-28, this code is incomplete and does not compile.

 ## Installation

 This is a header-only library.

-Copy the files in the [include/jacobi.hpp](include) subdirectory, to a location in your
+Copy the files in the [include](include) subdirectory, to a location in your
 [include path](https://www.rapidtables.com/code/linux/gcc/gcc-i.html).